What are disability accommodations?

 Student Accessibility Services:

 William & Mary accommodates students with disabilities in accordance with federal laws and university policy.
-Any student who feels s/he may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact Student Accessibility Services staff at 757-221-2509 or at [[sas]] to determine if accommodations are warranted and to obtain an official letter of accommodation.
+Any student who feels that they may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact us at 757-221-2512 or at firstname.lastname@example.org to determine if accommodations are warranted and to obtain an official letter of accommodation.
 For more information, please see www.wm.edu/sas.